477 Butterfield Rd. # 408-410 Lombard, IL 60148

 Will my therapy records get subpoenaed for court?

-Likely no, it is extremely rare for an officer’s therapy records to be requested by subpoena or court order after police shootings, arrests, etc. as the judicial standard would be to prove “good cause” and “relevant” to the proceedings.
+Though most police fear that their records will be requested after police shootings, arrests, etc. as the judicial standard would be to prove “good cause” and “relevant” to the proceedings.
 The client and the therapist also have the right to refuse and prevent disclosure of their client’s records in any civil, criminal, or administrative proceedings.
 However, if an officer is claiming a mental health condition as a defense, then records may not be confidential.
 FRWC has never had a subpoena for a police shooting.

 Will I be involuntarily committed if I have suicidal thoughts?